Subscribe to My Newsletter

 At the end of an investor’s life, 95% of his total lifetime return will come from how the investor behaved.
 And the primary determinant of that behavior will be the quality of the advice he got, or didn’t get.
 I believe you will do far better in real life with an empathetic, tough-loving behavioral coach than you will on your own.

-“Without an adequately compensated advisor to help with selection and discipline, the individual investor will simply make all the classic and horrendous mistakes.”Nick Murray“People make better decisions with financial advisors.”Robert Shiller, Nobel Prize-winning economist
+“An advisor who can modify your behavior is one of the most important investments you make.” ―Chris Davis, Independent Director at Berkshire Hathaway and Coca-Cola“Without an adequately compensated advisor to help with selection and discipline, the individual investor will simply make all the classic and horrendous mistakes.”Nick Murray“People make better decisions with financial advisors.”Robert Shiller, Nobel Prize-winning economist“Proper investment strategy is as much of a psychological as an intellectual challenge.
+It is often best to seek professional help to structure and maintain a well-diversified portfolio.”Jeremy Siegel

 What I Do & What I Don't Do